ccg-esb/mmJ/README.md

   * 2012/08/02: Corrected bug that crashed the plugin after converting String ID into numerical index.
 Cell index is now just an increasing number.
   * 2013/12/11: Implemented manual correction of segmentation in a time-series montage of each channel.
   * 2013/12/11: Now a mother cell doesn't need to be in the bottom of the channel.
 Empty cells can be defined in the segmentation file by including an '*' between breakpoints.
+  * 2014/12/03: Now tracking of a given cell doesn't need to start in frame 1.